Want to grow weed at home?

 The ideal distance of light from your plants totally depends on the type of source you’re using.

-If you are using heat emitting grow light then you’ll need to place this type of light a bit higher above the plant.
+If you are using heat emitting grow lights then you’ll need to place this type of light a bit higher above the plant.
+Check the light’s instructions.
 However, if you’re using something cooler like LED grow lights, hang them about 10 to 14 inches from the plant.

 Lighting Schedules for Different Stages of Marijuana Plant Growth